Common Questions About Betterment

 We are here to empower people to do what’s best for their money so they can live better.

-Our promise is to invest your money at a low cost, and manage it in a way that gives you a better outcome.
-We advise you on what to do with your money based on your personal financial situation and the goals you’re looking to achieve—we recommend how much to invest each month, how much risk to take on in your portfolio, and what type of investment account you should have.
+Our promise is to manage your money in a way that works to give you a better outcome.
+We advise you on what to do with your money based on your personal financial situation and the goals you’re looking to achieve—we recommend how much to invest each month, how much risk to take on in your portfolio, and what type of accounts you should have.